lindseytummond/liri-bot/README.md

 `node liri.js spotify-this-song <song name here>`

-This will search Node-Spotify-API for a song and render the following information to the terminal:
+This will search the Node-Spotify-API for a song and render the following information to the terminal:

 -   Artist(s)
 -   The song's name